abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-journey-data-science-project.md

 ### 3. Data Gathering

 Next, we start gathering data from various sources.
 This might require the help of a data engineer depending on the scale and complexity of the data.
+First, we need to identify all the sources from which we will obtain the data.
+Different data sources might be -
+- Clients giving access to their database.
+- Clients trasferring data through flat files.
+- External Sources - This might involve scrapping data from various websites.
+Some social media platforms provide their own APIs (Application Program Interface) for accessing data.
+Although the introduction of GDPR(General Data Protection Regulation) means one cannot access a user's data without their consent.
+Appropriate changes have been made in the APIs accordingly.

 If there are large no. of data sources involved, a data mart has to be created to streamline the access of data.

 -- identify sources - data from clients, macro economic (external data)external sources -- structured - RDBMS (Oracle, Postgresql, Mysql, teradata,  Sql  Server, Redshift etc), flat files